Maria Luisa, Duchess of Lucca: Imprisonment

-After this, Napoleon gave Spain to his brother Joseph Bonaparte and forced the Royal family into exile in Fontainebleau.
-Maria Luisa requested a separate residence and moved with her children to a house in Passy, but was soon moved to Compiegne on 18 June.
+After this, Napoleon gave Spain to his brother Joseph Bonaparte and forced the royal family into exile in Fontainebleau.
+Maria Luisa requested a separate residence and moved with her children to a house in Passy, but was soon moved to Compiègne on 18 June.
 She was plagued by frequent sickness and shortage of money and, not owning any horses, was forced to walk wherever she needed to go.
 When at last Napoleon sent 12,000 francs as the promised compensation, the expenses of her trip to France were discounted.
 She wrote a letter of protest, saying that prisoners were never made to pay for their removal, but she was advised not to send it out.
 She was promised to retire to the Palace of Colorno in Parma with a substantial allowance, but once in Lyon, under the pretext of conducting her to her destination, she was escorted to Nice, where she was kept under strict vigilance.

 She planned to escape to England, but her letters were intercepted and her two accomplices executed.
 Maria Luisa was arrested on 26 July and condemned to be imprisoned in a convent in Rome, while her nine-year-old son was to remain in the care of his grandfather Charles IV.
-Maria Luisa's pension was reduced to 2500 francs; all her jewels and valuables were taken away.Bearne, A Royal Quartette, p.
-381. She was imprisoned in the convent of Santi Domenico e Sisto, near the Quirinal on 14 August 1811 with her daughter and a maid.
+Maria Luisa's pension was reduced to 2500 francs; all her jewels and valuables were taken away.
+She was imprisoned in the convent of Santi Domenico e Sisto, near the Quirinal Hill on 14 August 1811 with her daughter and a maid.
 Her pleas for clemency were unanswered.